rl1987/trickster.dev/tricksterblog/content/post/more-tools-of-the-trade-for-scraping-and-automation.md

 Burp is a widely known HTTP traffic manipulation tool that is highly popular is bug bounty community.
-Think of it as mitmproxy on steroids - not only it can intercept HTTP messages for inspection, but also allow you to do things like catching a request and modifying it in flight, running diretory enumerations, bruteforce attacks and much more.
+Think of it as mitmproxy on steroids - not only it can intercept HTTP messages for inspection, but also allow you to do things like catching a request and modifying it in flight, running directory enumerations, bruteforce attacks and much more.
 Altough Burp is a GUI app largely written in Java it is possible to extend it with your own plugins that can be developed in Python.